a-synchronous/rubico/README.md

 ])
 ```

-Most methods support both an eager and a tacit API.
-The eager API takes all required arguments and executes at once, while its tacit API takes only the non-data arguments and executes lazily, returning a function that expects the data arguments.
+Most methods support both an eager and a lazy API.
+The eager API takes all required arguments and executes at once, while its lazy API takes only the non-data arguments and executes lazily, returning a function that expects the data arguments.
 This dual API supports a natural and composable code style.

 ```javascript [playground]
 const myObj = { a: 1, b: 2, c: 3 }